Emminey/emminey.github.io/_pages/about.md

 layout: page
 title: "About"
 description: "This is what I do."
-excerpt: "Hi, I’m Azamuke Denish and I specialize in Mobile Applications (iOS and Android).
+excerpt: "Hi, I’m NIYIBIZI Emmanuel and I specialize in Teaching Physics secondary.
 I’m passionate about what I do, and I love to help people.
 Due to the large volume of requests, i give attention to paid requests. "
 image: "/assets/img/about.jpg"
 permalink: /about/
 ---

-Hi, I’m Azamuke Denish and I specialize in Mobile Applications.
+Hi, I’m NIYIBIZI Emmanuel and I specialize in Teaching Physics Secondary.
 I’m passionate about what I do, and I love to help people.
-Nothing is more fulfilling than being part of a team with similar interests, and an organization that values its people.
+Nothing is more fulfilling than Explaining Physics concept and carrying out Physics Experiments, and Also i like to learn more about the climate mainly Energy with aim of protecting the environment.

-I am passionate about App Development and communities.
-I just enjoy working on new ideas.
+I am passionate about Climate protection models.
+I just enjoy working on new climate model.
 Also work as smart as possible.
-I love to do creative apps.
-I am always ready to learn new things and help people, organisations and companies however due to large volume of requests, i give attention to paid requests.
+I love to do creative models.
+I am always ready to learn new things and help people, organisations and companies however due to large volume of requests, I give attention to paid requests.

-I studied Bachelor of science in computer science at Makerere University from 2016 to 2019.
-In July 3rd - 4th 2019, I was able to represent Makerere University at The Africa Blockchain Conference, Kampala Serena Conference Centre.
-I also represented the University in many exhibitions in Kampala.
+I studied Bachelor of science in Teaching Physics Secondary at University of Rwanda College of Education (UR-CE) from 2013 to 2017.
+From 20/08/2018-01/11/2020, I was employed by Gasabo District as a permanent secondary teacher at Gs Gicaca I, Since September 2020, I'm doing Master of Mathematical science at African Institute for mathematical Sciences (AIMS-Rwanda).

 ### Let's be friends